Asymptotic minimality of one-dimensional transition profiles in Aviles-Giga type models: an approach via 1-currents: Introduction

 Theorem \ref{thm:main} and its corollaries (including Theorem \ref{thm:decomposition} in Section \ref{sct:geometric} below) add a completely new tool to the study of these problems.
 The theorem provides an estimate for $\mathcal{E}(a^-, a^+)$ in terms of another variational problem, which is geometric in nature, and whose connection to the functionals $E_\epsilon$ is far from obvious.
 That variational problem is difficult to solve in general, but this novel connection is clearly of theoretical value, and we show in Section \ref{sct:examples} that it can be used to answer Question \ref{qst:1D} for some examples where the problem was previously open.

 There is then the obvious question of how to determine $\mathcal{E}(a^-, a^+)$ when the equality from Question \ref{qst:1D} is \emph{not} satisfied.
 Almost nothing is known for this question in general, although for some specific problems of a similar nature, it can be answered \cite{Riviere-Serfaty:01, Riviere-Serfaty:03, Alouges-Riviere-Serfaty:02, Ignat-Moser:12}.
-We provide no general results about this question here, but we give some examples in Section \ref{sct:examples} which suggest that Theorem \ref{thm:main} may be useful in this context, too.
+We provide no general results about this question here, but we give some examples in Section \ref{sct:examples} which suggest that Theorem~\ref{thm:main} may be useful in this context, too.
+We consider two specific constructions of transition profiles, one proposed by Jin and Kohn \cite{Jin-Kohn:00} and one arising in micromagnetics and known as a cross-tie wall \cite{DeSimone-Kohn-Mueller-Otto:03}.
+We compare their asymptotic energies with the $F$-masses of specific $\R^2$-valued $1$-currents, the structures of which mirror some features of the constructions, and find that they satisfy the relationship suggested by Theorem \ref{thm:main}.
+It is not clear whether these $1$-currents are minimisers of $\M_F$ for any interesting choice of $W$ (apart from $W(y) = (1 - |y|^2)^2$, which is already well understood), but if they are, then it follows that the transition profiles are asymptotically energy minimising.

-There are some aspects of the theory that we implicitly take for granted in the formulation of Question \ref{qst:1D}.
+There are some aspects of the theory that we implicitly take for granted in the formulation of Question~\ref{qst:1D}.
 If we were to fully analyse the problem with respect to $\Gamma$-convergence, we would have to prove that \begin{itemize} \item the limiting energy is really concentrated on a countably $1$-rectifiable jump set, where we can perform an appropriate blow-up, and \item after the blow-up, we have convergence of a subsequence in $L^1(B_1(0); \R^n)$ to a limit $u_0$ as above. \end{itemize} That is, we would need some information about the structure of limit points and compactness of families $(u_\epsilon)_{\epsilon > 0}$ satisfying \eqref{eq:energy-and-divergence}.
 Such information is relatively easy to obtain when $W$ has only isolated zeroes, and results of this type are available for the potential function $W(y) = (1 - |y|^2)^2$ (the Aviles-Giga functional) \cite{DeLellis-Otto:03, DeSimone-Kohn-Mueller-Otto:01} and some generalisations thereof \cite{Bochard-Pegon:17, Lamy-Lorent-Peng:22}.
 Obviously, if we have such results for a potential function $\tilde{W}$ such that $\tilde{W} \le CW$ for some constant $C > 0$, then the same follows for $W$.
 Nevertheless, these questions are open in general and are not studied here.